afanasyev-ilya/vgl_site/index.markdown

 2. parallel graph-processing using all SX-Aurora Vector cores;

-3. optimal workload balancing when processing different scale-free graphs;
+3. optimal parallel workload balancing when processing different scale-free graphs;

 4. efficient (coalesced) memory access pattern when loading information about graph edges;

-5. applying graph pre-processing techniques, required to improve memory access pattern when loading information about graph vertices.
+5. applying graph pre-processing techniques, which allow to use LLC cache more efficiently when loading information about edges.

-VGL provides simple computational and data abstractions, which allow easily express many graph algorithms.
-Many graph algorithms in VGL can be written in under 100 lines of code, and, while VGL user may be completely unaware how to create efficient programs for vector systems.
+VGL provides simple computational and data abstractions, which allow to easily express various iterative graph algorithms.
+Many graph algorithms in VGL can be written in under 100 lines of code, while VGL user may be completely unaware how to create efficient programs for vector systems.

 ### VGL cross-platform API

 In addition, VGL provides a unified interface for porting VGL-based implementations for other architectures with high-bandwidth memory, such as NVIDIA GPUs.
-Using cross-platform API a VGL user can launch VGL-based implementations on different architectures (currently NVIDIA GPU and NEC SX-Aurora TSUBASA) with only minor code modifications (for example inserting __device__ directive before lambda functions).
+With cross-platform API VGL-based implementations can be launched on different architectures (currently NEC SX-Aurora TSUBASA and NVIDIA GPUs) with only minor code modifications (for example inserting __device__ directive before lambda functions).

 ### Using VGL